desaisamarjeet08/crypto_AES/README.md

 # crypto_AES
-This is project on AES cryptography on various file formats like text, image, audio, video.
+This is project on AES cryptography for various file formats like text, image, audio, video.